howerj/forth-cpu/readme.md

 #### iSwitches

 iSwitches contains input lines from multiple sources.
-The RX bit corresponds to the UART input line, it is the raw input without any processing.
 The buttons (BUP, BDWN, BLFT, BRGH, and BCNT) correspond to a [D-Pad][] on the [Nexys3][] board.
 The switches (TSWI) are the ones mentioned in oLeds, each have an LED next to them.